English for Beginners: How To Start Learning English

 - Sentence structure and some basic easy English sentences

-Once you’ve gotten the hang of these English grammar basics, your next steps will be to study topics such as prepositions, natural gender, verb tenses, gerunds and modal verbs.
+Once you have gotten the hang of (understood or mastered) these English grammar basics, your next steps will be to study topics such as prepositions, natural gender, verb tenses, gerunds and modal verbs.

-With this solid foundation of English grammar knowledge, you’ll easily master simple English sentences and start to understand and use more complicated phrases.
+With this solid foundation of English grammar knowledge, you will easily master simple English sentences and start to understand and use more complicated phrases.

 English Skills for Beginners

-Once you take time to learn essential words and phrases—and you understand how they work together with grammar—you’ll be ready to practice your English skills.
+Once you take time to learn essential words and phrases and understand how they work together with grammar, you will be ready to practice your English skills.

 What are your English skills?
 They fit into four main categories: